 - Specific country or region - Example: One coin of each date and mint mark from coins of India issued since 1980, or as many different coins as they can get from countries in Africa.

-Decide Which Coins to Offer For Trade
+Decide Which Coins to Offer for Trade

 Contact Some Coin Traders

-Look at the various lists of traders via the links in the FAQ noted above, and choose two or three to contact.
+Look at the various lists of traders via the links in the FAQ noted above, and choose two or three traders to contact.
 Write each one a brief, personal email, offering to trade coins from the USA (or wherever your coins are from.)
 Don't attach your trading list, or give a lengthy detailed description, until asked for it.
 Keep your inquiries short and write in simple language, because most people in the world do not have English as their first language.
 Never send the same message to dozens of people; this is called "spamming" and people in other countries don't like it any more than we do here. ;)

 Negotiating Coin Trades

-The coin traders you contact will send you their trade list if they're interested in what you offer.
+The coin traders you contact will send you their trade list if they're interested in what you have to offer.
 Send them your list in return, along with some choices of coins you would like from their list, so there is a starting point in negotiations.
-If you started the contact, always take the initiative in making offers.
+If you started the interaction, always take the initiative in making offers.
 After a couple of email exchanges, you should have pinned down a deal.

 If the trade involves coins other than those in active circulation, you might communicate using catalog numbers, usually the KM#.
 (A KM# is the Krause-Mishler number, from the Krause Standard Catalog of World Coins.)
 You can locate the KM# of your coins via Don's World Coin Gallery or Numismaster.com.